 However, it also has plenty of fat and oil content (about 22 percent), making it ideal for feeding birds that burn more energy during cold weather.

-Additionally, the canary seed has 24 percent crude fiber—so if you feed your sunflower feeder, only canary seed.
+Additionally, the canary seed has 24 percent crude fiber, so only canary seed is used if you feed your sunflower feeder.
 It would be best to cut back on other foods so they don’t become constipated.

 Also, remember that while seeds are good protein sources, they contain no vitamins or minerals.